sharad1224/DSA-Patterns-and-Problems/README.md

 <h1 align="center"> 🧩 DSA-Patterns-and-Problems-Java Repository </h1>

-Welcome to the **DSA Solutions Repository**!
+Welcome to the **DSA-Patterns-and-Problems-Java Repository**!
-This repository is designed for students and developers to contribute **Data Structures & Algorithms solutions** in multiple programming languages.
+This repository is designed for students and developers to contribute **Data Structures & Algorithms solutions** and recognizing frequent interview patterns.
 It is **Hacktoberfest 2025 ready**, so you can improve your DSA skills while contributing to open-source! 🚀

 ---